A Love of Learning Starts Here

-The teacher is trained to recognize and respect the unique potentials operating within your child, and strives to connect him to the activity best suited to him at that moment.
-The art of being a Montessori teacher is in finding the activity that combines both interest and the right level challenge – not too hard and not too easy.
+The teacher is trained to recognize and respect the unique potentials operating within your child and strives to connect him to the activity best suited to him at that moment.
+The art of being a Montessori teacher is in finding the activity that combines both interest and the right level of challenge – not too hard and not too easy.
 In this classroom, your child will become engaged with an activity, increasing her ability to focus and concentrate.

 The scientifically designed materials help to develop a new skill or reveal a new concept through your child’s use and exploration.
 Some provide the opportunity to perfect the practical skills of caring for her own needs or for the classroom environment.
 Some enrich her vocabulary and open the door to writing, reading, and the parts of speech.
-Others build on your child’s natural interest in counting and introduce an understanding of the decimal system and the processes of addition, subtraction, multiplication and division.
+Others build on your child’s natural interest in counting and introduce an understanding of the decimal system and the processes of addition, subtraction, multiplication, and division.
 Some encourage artistic self-expression through the introduction of skills and media.
-Use of the materials builds a foundation of concrete experiences of abstract concepts, such as mathematics, assisting your child to a deeper level of understanding.
+The use of the materials builds a foundation of concrete experiences of abstract concepts, such as mathematics, assisting your child in a deeper level of understanding.

 There is one trained Montessori teacher and one or two untrained assistants

-An AMI certified Primary teacher has completed a rigorous one year graduate level course of study in child development and Montessori philosophy according to standards set forth by Dr. Montessori.
+An AMI-certified Primary teacher has completed a rigorous one-year graduate-level course of study in child development and Montessori philosophy according to standards set forth by Dr. Montessori.
 He or she is trained to guide a classroom of 28-38 children.
-The untrained assistants in the classroom are available to help children if needed, but are instructed not to interfere with a child’s concentration.
+The untrained assistants in the classroom are available to help children if needed but are instructed not to interfere with a child’s concentration.

 Your child will stay in the Primary classroom for 3 years, including the traditional “kindergarten year”

 Montessori is a continuum of education that allows your child to build upon his/her experiences each year.
 In the first year, the days will be filled with activities centered around “Practical Life”.
 Here, he learns to sweep the floor, bake bread, polish silver and clean the leaves of plants.
-He experiments with sensorial materials that educate his visual, auditory and tactile senses.
+He experiments with sensorial materials that educate his visual, auditory, and tactile senses.
 He plays vocabulary sound games and sings and dances when children gather for group activities.

 As the child continues, she is introduced to sounds and symbols which lay the groundwork for reading and writing in the future.
 She is introduced to numbers and the decimal system – with the most amazing concrete materials to show her the way.
-She learns about land and water forms, geometric figures, the political countries of the world; she learns about the parts of plants and animals and about music and art – at her own pace, in her own time.
+She learns about land and water forms, geometric figures, and the political countries of the world; she learns about the parts of plants and animals and about music and art – at her own pace, in her own time.

 It is during his third year (the traditional kindergarten year) that everything comes to fruition for your child.
-Reading, writing and mathematical understanding blossom from the many seeds that were planted in the previous two years.
-The child leaves the program with a strong set of academic skills; but, far more importantly, with the attitude that learning is fun, exciting and boundless.
+Reading, writing, and mathematical understanding blossom from the many seeds that were planted in the previous two years.
+The child leaves the program with a strong set of academic skills; but, far more importantly, with the attitude that learning is fun, exciting, and boundless.